DDHarry/Erlang_Quick_guide_and_Training/README.md

-# Erlang Tips & Programming guide
+# Erlang Tips, Training & Programming guide

 Some Erlang tools, libs and a lot of funs ;-)